-The law has changed and the General Data Protection Regulations (GDPR) came into effect on 25th May 2018.
+The General Data Protection Regulations (GDPR) came into effect on 25th May 2018.
 This has brought higher standards for handling data and greater expectations for improved transparency, enhanced data security and increased accountability for processing personal data.
 All schools have a legal duty to comply with the GDPR.

 Please take the opportunity to watch the short video clip below.